 Gallstones (small stones, usually made of cholesterol that form in the gallbladder) are another major cause of both types of pancreatitis.

 If you’re diagnosed with acute pancreatitis, you should stop drinking and eat a low fat diet.
 This will reduce your risk of another attack and developing chronic pancreatitis.

 If you develop chronic pancreatitis your pancreas will stop working properly.
 The outlook for most cases of chronic pancreatitis is not good.
 The damage is irreversible and you’ll need to go on permanent medication to help you digest food and to maintain blood sugar levels.
 It’s a painful condition, but in many cases, after years of treatment the pain improves or sometimes disappears.

-Around half of people with chronic pancreatitis develop diabetes.
-(6) This is because the damaged pancreas cannot make insulin (which you need to regulate your blood sugar).
+Around a third of people with chronic pancreatitis have diabetes6.
+This is because the damaged pancreas cannot make insulin (which you need to regulate your blood sugar).
 It usually happens years after the pancreatitis diagnosis.
 In fact, it’s not unusual for 20 years to go by before diabetes occurs.

 Chronic pancreatitis also increases your risk of developing pancreatic cancer.

 Like any health condition that causes you to be in a lot of pain, chronic pancreatitis can affect you emotionally and harm your mental health.

 If you’re diagnosed with chronic pancreatitis, the most important thing you can do is to stop drinking alcohol.
 This should help with the pain, and stop your pancreas being damaged even more.
 If you carry on drinking, you’re likely to experience huge amounts of pain.
 Worse still, you’re three times more likely to die from complications of the condition.

 With acute pancreatitis, even if it’s not been caused by alcohol, you should avoid drinking completely for at least six months.
 You need to give your pancreas time to recover.